1996 Dallas Cowboys season: Playoffs

-Game Summaries
+Game summaries

 Week One at Chicago Bears

 Dallas’ season as defending champions got off to a terrible start between the five-game suspension of Michael Irvin and a poor performance by Troy Aikman with two interceptions and just 21 passes completed.
 Emmitt Smith had seventy yards rushing but suffered temporary paralysis.
-The Cowboys surrendered four turnovers (Aikman had a fumble in the fourth quarter as did Deion Sanders) in the 22-6 loss.
+The Cowboys surrendered four turnovers (Aikman had a fumble in the fourth quarter as did Deion Sanders) in the 22–6 loss.

 Week Two vs. NY Giants

 At home the Cowboys rebounded by intercepting Giants quarterback Dave Brown three times and limiting him to just 55 yards.
-Emmitt Smith and Sherman Williams combined for 31 carries and 120 yards while Aikman threw for 228 yards and three touchdowns in the 27-0 shutout.
+Emmitt Smith and Sherman Williams combined for 31 carries and 120 yards while Aikman threw for 228 yards and three touchdowns in the 27–0 shutout.

 Week Three vs. Indianapolis Colts

-What fell an Aaron Bailey touchdown drop short of being the Super Bowl XXX matchup happened at Texas Stadium and the ensuing game was a tight affair (though held without a catch Bailey had 148 kick return yards).
-After the Cowboys raced to a 21-3 lead the Colts lived up to Jim Harbaugh’s “Captain Comeback” nickname as Harbaugh stormed the Colts to lead 22-21 in the third.
+What fell an Aaron Bailey touchdown drop at Pittsburgh short of being the Super Bowl XXX matchup happened at Texas Stadium and the ensuing game was a tight affair (though held without a catch Bailey had 148 kick return yards).
+After the Cowboys raced to a 21–3 lead the Colts lived up to Jim Harbaugh’s “Captain Comeback” nickname as Harbaugh stormed the Colts to lead 22–21 in the third.
 After an exchange of field goals (25-24 Colts) in the fourth Aikman completed two passes to the Colts 39.
 Chris Boniol booted the ball for the 57-yard field goal but it bounced off the crossbar; asked in post game about his range he said it was “fifty-six and a half.”

 Week Four at Buffalo Bills

-Following an ugly loss at Pittsburgh the week before the Bills had to start young Todd Collins in injured Jim Kelly’s stead hosting the team that had denied them in two Superbowls.
+Following an ugly loss at Pittsburgh the week before the Bills had to start young Todd Collins in injured Jim Kelly's stead hosting the team that had denied them in two Super Bowls.
 The Bills defense took over; Troy Aikman was intercepted three times and he suffered an ankle injury on his final throw as he was sandwiched by Bruce Smith and Shawn Price.
 The result was a 10-7 Bills win in a game with just 416 total net yards of offense.

 Week Five at Philadelphia Eagles

-Returning to the site of the controversial twin attempt to convert a late 4th down the year before, the Cowboys fell behind 10-0 then raced to lead 20-10 and ultimately won 23-19 in a game with seven turnovers, five of them by the Eagles.
+Returning to the site of the controversial twin attempt to convert a late 4th down the year before, the Cowboys fell behind 10-0 then raced to lead 20-10 and ultimately won 23–19 in a game with seven turnovers, five of them by the Eagles.
 Rodney Peete of the Eagles was lost for the season during the game.

 Bye week

 Week Seven vs. Arizona Cardinals

-Michael Irvin returned from suspension and the Cowboys won 17-3.
+Michael Irvin returned from suspension and the Cowboys won 17–3.
 Irvin caught five passes on ten targets for 51 yards.
 Despite the return of Irvin teammate Darren Woodson lamented, “We’re not close to being a championship team.
 If we think getting Michael back fixes everything, we’re kidding ourselves.”